wrexik/wrexik.xyz/urara/hello-world/+page.svelte.md

----
-title: Main Page
-summary: How it started and what to expect
-created: 2024-15-05
-# tags: ['Front-Matter']
-toc: false
----

 # Hey, I'm Wrexik
 You can usually catch me around 7AM ☀️ - 1AM 🌙.
 Yeah, there is so much to see each day.
 My favorite activities are exploring internet, coding, gaming and streaming.